Engineering College of Engineering

 Experiential Learning

-Experiential Learning provides students with hands-on experiences that inform the educational experience and allows students to practice what they are learning in the classroom.
-UNL requires all students seeking a bachelors degree to complete one Experiential Learning class.
+Experiential Learning provides students with hands-on experiences that inform the educational experience and allow students to practice what they are learning in the classroom.
+UNL requires all students seeking a bachelor's degree to complete one Experiential Learning class.
 The College of Engineering programs automatically include experiential learning courses in their curriculum as well as providing for additional experiential learning opportunities.

 Internships and Coops

-For a student who anticipates pursuing a career as a practicing engineer, it is strongly recommended that the student engages in an internship or equivalent practical training experience.
+For a student who anticipates pursuing a career as a practicing engineer, it is strongly recommended that the student engage in an internship or equivalent practical training experience.

 Undergraduate Research